mgaimann/mise-en-place/README.md

 My current theme is [tide](https://github.com/IlanCosman/tide).

+## Manual items

-*Manual item*: change the fonts in the preferences of your terminal to a Nerd Font (e.g. MesloLGS NF).
-The fonts are installed with the script `install_fonts.fish`.
+- Terminal: change the fonts in the preferences of your terminal to a Nerd Font (e.g. MesloLGS NF).
+- Install JetBrains IDEs using the [JetBrains Toolbox](https://www.jetbrains.com/lp/toolbox/).